Top 10 Fastest Growing Careers

 Most home health and personal care aides must pass an evaluation or receive a certification to work, depending on the state they live in.
 Some states require more formal training, in the form of classes at vocational schools, community colleges, or other similar programs.

 Physician Assistant: A physician assistant (PA) conducts physical exams, diagnoses and treats illnesses, and performs a number of other duties under the supervision of a doctor.

-While a PA does not have to go to medical school or complete a residency (like most doctors), he or she does have to complete a master’s program, which typically lasts 2 years.
+While a PA does not have to go to medical school or complete a residency (like most doctors), he or she does have to complete a master’s program, which typically lasts two years.
 He or she must be certified before practicing.

 Percent Growth: 37%